18F/handbook/_pages/about-us/teams/outreach.md

 The name of our master branch is `staging`.
 We publish by making branches off of and submitting pull requests to `staging`.
 Once pushed, a branch will publish through Federalist as a preview URL.
 Once merged, Federalist will publish the site at 18f.gsa.gov.

 18F&rsquo;s website also uses **continuous integration** to [run tests on the site](https://github.com/18F/18f.gsa.gov/blob/staging/go#L77-L82) on each pull request.
-For CI, we currently use Travis and plan to switch to Circle soon.
+For CI, we currently use CircleCI.

 We use [Google Analytics](/google-analytics/) and participate in the [Digital Analytics Program](https://www.digitalgov.gov/services/dap/) to track site usage.